TwinVLA: Data-Efficient Bimanual Manipulation with Twin Single-Arm Vision-Language-Action Models: Experiments

 In this section, we conduct a sequential ablation study to analyze the cumulative impact of our key design choices on performance.
 Starting from the full TwinVLA model, we progressively remove each component in a specific order: first Attention Re-weighting, followed by MoE integration, and finally Joint Attention.
 This method reveals how performance degrades as each component of our architecture is stripped away.
 The results on our real-world and Tabletop-Sim Easy tasks are reported in \Cref{fig:ablation-plot}.

-\textbf{Attention re-weighting.} Removing the attention re-weighting mechanism (\textit{w/o Re-weighting}) increased the initial fine-tuning loss by $\textbf{40\%}$ and decreased final performance by $\textbf{1.1\%}$ and $\textbf{1.2\%}$ in simulation and real world, respectively.
+\textbf{Attention re-weighting.} Removing the attention re-weighting mechanism (\textit{w/o Re-weighting}) increased the initial fine-tuning loss by $\textbf{40\%}$ and decreased final performance by $\textbf{1.1\%}$ and $\textbf{4.0\%}$ in simulation and real world, respectively.
 This demonstrates that our re-weighting strategy successfully mitigates the input distribution shift between pretraining and fine-tuning.

 \textbf{MoE integration.} Building on the previous ablation, we next remove the MoE integration (\textit{w/o MoE}).
 This additional change increased the token sequence length by $\textbf{28\%}$ and increased VRAM usage by $\textbf{21\%}$, making VLA training more burdensome.
-Surprisingly, it also further decreases the success rate by \textbf{1.1\%} in simulation, suggesting that MoE integration eliminates redundant processing of shared inputs while maintaining the performance.
+Surprisingly, it also further decreases the success rate by \textbf{1.1\%} and \textbf{5.0\%}, suggesting that MoE integration eliminates redundant processing of shared inputs while maintaining the performance.

-\textbf{Joint attention.} Lastly, removing the joint attention mechanism (\textit{w/o Joint attn}) cause the most significant additional performance drops by $\textbf{4.0\%}$ and $\textbf{8.3\%}$ in simulation and real world, respectively.
-This impact is greater than other components, confirms that the joint attention is the critical mechanism for the bimanual manipulation requires coordination between both arms.
+\textbf{Joint attention.} Lastly, removing the joint attention mechanism (\textit{w/o Joint attn}) causes the most significant additional performance drops of $\textbf{4.0\%}$ and $\textbf{27.0\%}$ in simulation and the real world, respectively.
+This impact is particularly pronounced in real-world tightly coupled bimanual tasks, confirming that joint attention is a critical mechanism for bimanual coordination.

 \textbf{Effect of single-arm pretraining.} As a separate, foundational experiment, we assess the role of pretraining by training a model from scratch without OXE dataset (\textit{Scratch}).
-This resulted in a $\textbf{4.6\%}$ performance drop in simulation and a stark $\textbf{32.9\%}$ in real world.
+This resulted in a $\textbf{4.6\%}$ performance drop in simulation and a stark $\textbf{46.0\%}$ in real world.
 This result confirms that effective cross-arm coordination is essential for bimanual manipulation and validates joint attention as the critical mechanism for achieving it in our model.